deepathology/fseg/README.md

 This can be done by extracting embeddings from the model, and then clustering them.

 The example below uses the [UNI model](https://huggingface.co/MahmoodLab/uni).
+We prepared cluster centers of two popular foundational models, the UNI and the Prov-GigaPath models, for different number of clusters k.

 See the notebook for more advanced usage.